tomasnoli/banksy-spatial-workflow/docs/HOWTO.md

 conda env update -f environment.yml --prune
 ```

-## 2. Prepare the AnnData input
+## 2. Prepare the AnnData

-The workflow expects a prepared `.h5ad` file with:
+The script expects a prepared `.h5ad` file with:

 - unique observation names;
 - the expression representation intended for BANKSY in `X`;